 A juried recital is required by the Spring of the 3rd year (MUAP 700, 0 credit hours).
 The recital (50-60 minutes) should feature works from variety of national schools and periods, and should showcase the student's solo performing abilities: the program will be decided in consultation with the student's applied teacher and the HPP advisor, and must be approved by the HPP committee.
-(The student should submit a proposal to the committee by November 1 using the Recital Proposal Form, available on the department website.)
+(The student should submit a proposal to the committee by November 1 using the Recital Proposal Form, available on the department website: http://artscimedia.case.edu/wp-content/uploads/sites/17/2013/08/16102759/dma-r-form.pdf.)
 The performance will be evaluated by the applied teacher and a committee consisting of at least two other HPP faculty.
 If the performance is unsatisfactory, the student will have the opportunity to repeat the recital the following semester.
 If the second attempt is also unsatisfactory, the student will not be allowed to continue in the degree program.

-Foreign Languages
+Languages